UofT-UTSC-CS-sandbox/pactify/doc/sprint4/iteration-04.plan.md

  > *Note:* If you are not making any changes to your process, it means that you are happy with all of the decisions you made in the previous iterations.
  > In this case, list what you consider to be the most significant process decisions your team made.
 For each decision, explain why you consider it successful, and what success metric you are using (or could use) to assert that the decision is successful.

-We will be using the Jira board more actively in order to track our progress this sprint and assign people to tickets to achieve accountability.
-By actively using the Jira board, we aim to improve task visibility and streamline the workflow.
-We will know we are successful if the burndown chart accurately represents the work we complete throughout the sprint.
+Even though there are no future spirnts we as group will try using the Jira board more actively for future projects as we have found it to be a very helpful it managing our workflow.
+By actively using the Jira board in the future, we aim to improve task visibility and streamline the workflow.
+In conclusion, we have learned that if the burndown chart accurately represents the work we complete throughout the sprint then we have used Jira correctly.